PatrickNv23/PatrickNv23/README.md

 🔭 I am a software developer specializing in web applications.
 🌱 I have about 1 year and a half studying the most used technologies in the frontend such as Html, Css and JavaScript.
 🌱 I have knowledge about relational databases like MySQL and SQL Server.
-💬 I have knowledge about object-oriented programming and Rest services using the Java language and the Spring framework.
+💬 I have knowledge about object-oriented programming and Rest services using Java, C#, Spring framework and ASP.NET.
 💬 I have knowledge about design patterns and object-oriented software architecture.
 ⚡ I use Git for version control in my applications.
-🌱 I am currently using React js as the main library for component-based UI development.
+🌱 I am currently using React js and Angular as my main technologies for component-based UI development.

 <h3 align="left">My Core</h3>
 <p align="left">